TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Limitations

 \section{Limitations}

 Our framework presents three limitations.
-First, it relies on \textbf{white-box access} to model internals, preventing application to closed-source APIs.
-Second, the decomposition incurs higher \textbf{computational overhead} than simple scalar probes.
-However, it remains significantly more efficient than sampling-based or LLM-as-a-Judge methods as our method requires only a single forward pass.
-Third, our feature engineering depends on \textbf{external linguistic tools} (POS taggers), which may limit generalization to specialized domains like code generation where standard syntax is less defined.
+First, it relies on {white-box access} to model internals, preventing application to closed-source APIs.
+Second, the decomposition incurs higher {computational overhead} than simple scalar probes.
+Third, our feature engineering depends on {external linguistic tools} (POS taggers), which may limit generalization to specialized domains like code generation where standard syntax is less defined.